Logiqx/gps-wizard/docs/accuracy/apple.md

 - iPhone 3G released Jul 2008 used the [Infineon PMB 2525 Hammer-head II](http://datasheet.elcodis.com/pdf2/118/83/1188394/pmb2525.pdf) and was GPS only
 - iPhone 4
   - GSM released Jun 2010 used the **Broadcom** [BCM4750](https://web.archive.org/web/20100124164839/https://www.broadcom.com/products/GPS/GPS-Silicon-Solutions/BCM4750) and was GPS only (up to 2 Hz) - [product brief](http://www.droid-developers.org/images/e/e5/BCM4750.pdf)
+    - TechnInsights [teardown](https://www.techinsights.com/blog/apple-iphone-4-teardown) shows the Broadcom BCM4750
   - CDMA released Jun 2010 used the **Qualcomm** MDM6600 baseband processor and was GPS only - main role was as a modem
     - Fuses a multichannel analog transceiver HJ11-VF535–200 and a multisystem digital baseband processor HJ11-VJ130 into a single module
     - The solution was named by Qualcomm as IZat gpsOneGen 8.
 - iPhone 4S released in Oct 2011
   - **Qualcomm** MDM6610 baseband processor
   - Added support for GLONASS but only enabled in cases of weak GPS signals or a low number of visible GPS satellites
-  - [teardown](https://www.macrumors.com/2011/10/13/iphone-4s-teardown-underway/) identifies the MDM6610 and refers to the MDM6600 in the CDMA iPhone 4
+  - Teardowns [1](https://www.macrumors.com/2011/10/13/iphone-4s-teardown-underway/) and [2](https://www.techinsights.com/blog/apple-iphone-4s-teardown) identify the MDM6610 and refer to the MDM6600 in the CDMA iPhone 4

 > As we can see, the fusion of GNSS and telecommunication functions in a single chip became mainstream.
 Since the iPhone 4 model, we cannot isolate a special GNSS chip: repair it, calculate the cost, calculate power consumption, and so on.
 The GNSS receiver disappeared as a separated object.